Cordyline fruticosa 'Rubra'. Copyright: Wikimedia Commons

 Small pink flowers are arranged along a thick flower shaft that'll droop towards the top half of the stem, lasting several weeks.
 It's highly unlikely that a domestically grown specimen will bloom indoors due to the unfavored growing conditions of too low humidity and consistent temperature levels throughout the year.

-Repot every two years in the spring using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 Add a thin layer of small grit in the pot's base and the lower portion of the new compost to improve drainage & downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!